Pumpkin Zucchini Muffins

 If you feeling like hibernating and baking already this fall, add these Pumpkin Zucchini Muffins to the list!

-Need a chocolate twist?
-Try these Zucchini Chocolate Chip Cookies!
+Need a flavor twist?
+Try these Zucchini Chocolate Chip Cookies or these Jam-Filled Cream cheese Muffins!

 Pumpkin Zucchini Muffins with Butter